Sue Lees: Legacy

 Melissa Benn of The Guardian wrote of Lees' legacy: "Her feminism was always rooted in common sense.
 She would frequently express fury at the behaviour of this defence lawyer, or that judge, but she was never stuffy or pious with it; there was often an undercurrent of laughing disbelief to her anger."
 Miriam.
 E. David in the journal Gender and Education calls Lees: "a wonderful flowing writer and superb communicator of ideas to both popular and academic audiences."
 Jill Radford and Nicole Westmarland in the book Researching Gender Violence said: "Sue Lees had, and indeed continues to have, an amazing influence on students and academics and has been at the forefront, paving the way forward for research on rape and the criminal justice system.
 Her writing has inspired and influenced a number of projects, from undergraduate projects to PhD theses, and her work will undoubtedly continue to be cited for a great many decades to come."

+Popular culture

+Lees appeared on an episode of Da Ali G Show, where Sacha Baron Cohen interviews Sue as a fictional character called Ali G.